Molecule-Serverless/molecule-artifact/README.md

 <img alt="FPGA function demo" src="./docs/molecule-ae-fpga-demo.png" width="512">

+In the cold run, it is possible to use more time for FPGA;
+while in the warm run, the FPGA should achieve about 3x better latency compared with CPU.

 ## 3. Main results of the paper (Reproducability)

 In this part, we first explain instructions to run scripts that can